 Advanced breast cancer frequently metastasises to the bones.
 Computed tomography (CT) is the most commonly used imaging technique to assess treatment response in these patients.
 With metastases frequently presenting as a mixture of lytic and sclerotic metastases at diagnosis, it can be very challenging to distinguish between disease progression and response to treatment if only sclerotic lesions increase over time.
 We are currently working on the development of quantitative methods for the monitoring of metastatic disease and are collaborating with other groups in Cambridge working on molecular oncology to correlate our imaging findings in metastatic breast cancer with liquid biopsies.

 From a clinical perspective, deformable image registration of longitudinal datasets is a necessary step towards automated quantitative and objective response assessment.
-Together with the Centrum Wiskunde & Informatica, Amsterdam, The Netherlands, and the Department of Applied Mathematics and Theoretical Physics, University of Cambridge, UK, we devised a novel deep learning based deformable approach for abdominal CT scans.
+Together with the Centrum Wiskunde & Informatica, Amsterdam, The Netherlands, the Department of Biomedical Engineering, Eindhoven University of Technology, The Netherlands, and the Department of Applied Mathematics and Theoretical Physics, University of Cambridge, UK, we devised a novel deep learning based deformable approach for abdominal CT scans.
 The developed method achieves accurate registration results and is two orders of magnitude faster than classic iterative registration methods, thus allowing for real-time registration.

 NCITA Imaging Repository